cwarden45/Bastu_Cat_Genome/basepaws_Dental_Health_Test/README.md

 I don't see dental problems listed on [this ASPCA page](https://www.aspca.org/pet-care/cat-care/common-cat-diseases), (or, I believe, [this Wikipedia page](https://en.wikipedia.org/wiki/Cat_health)).
 So, I am not sure what to think about that.

-I will continue to gradually look into this more, but the "periodontal disease stage" for dogs (and stage I, for cats) in the [2016 VCA report](https://www.banfield.com/pet-health/State-of-pet-health) with a higher percentage for "*dental tartar*" seems like what I was expecting (with values **<10%** for **stage I periodontal disease** cats, and varying fractions by age for dog that are also all <10%).
+I will continue to gradually look into this more, but the "periodontal disease stage" for dogs (and stage I, for cats) in the [2016 VCA report](https://www.banfield.com/pet-health/State-of-pet-health) with a higher percentage for "*dental tartar*" (greater than 50%, for ages greater than 1 year) seems like what I was expecting (with values **<10%** for **stage I periodontal disease** cats, and varying fractions by age for dog that are also all <10%).

 ## Other Notes